Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 This is yet another kitchen design variation that strives to preserve most of the authenticity of French country European kitchen design.

 The stone wall is the center stone in this design.
-It adds character to the kitchen while creating a rustic feel to the kitchen – something that was common in most French country kitchen designs back in the day.
+It adds character to the kitchen while creating a rustic feel—something that was common in most French country kitchen designs in the past.

 These stone walls need to be coupled with authentic French country kitchen cabinets.
 You can make a china cabinet out of distressed wood.
 This will add even more European charm to the design.

-To top it off, since you’ve taken a design route focused on authenticity, the china cabinet should be fitted with dishware, inspired by the French.
+Since you’ve taken a design route focused on authenticity, the china cabinet should be fitted with dishware inspired by the French.
 White would be a perfect color choice for these dishes.

 26. Pendant Lighting

-A predominant feature in most French country European kitchen designs is pendant lighting.
-Thus, if you want to quickly and easily remodel your existing kitchen into a French country design, this is among the first things you should be thinking of.
+Pendant lighting is a predominant feature in most French country European kitchen designs.
+If you want to quickly and easily remodel your existing kitchen into a French country design, this is among the first things you should consider.

-Which lamps should you go for?
+Which lamps should you choose?
 Ideally, industrial pendant lamps with classic French brass elements should be your go-to option.
 However, your exact pick will depend on your color choice.
-For instance, the brass element industrial pendant lamps will blend nicely with a neutral color palette, blended with natural, finished wood textures.
+Brass-element industrial pendant lamps blend nicely with a neutral color palette and natural, finished wood textures.

-The choice of furniture should also be country, with finishing almost the same as the wood textures.
+The choice of furniture should also be country, with finishes almost the same as wood textures.
 For instance, wicker bar chairs might be a great addition to the kitchen island.

-What if the industrial pendants don’t tickle your fancy?
-Chandeliers can work great as well.
-They not only add a great deal of French authenticity to your design but also add more depth and lighting to the kitchen.
+If the industrial pendants don’t tickle your fancy, chandeliers can also work great.
+They add great French authenticity to your design and more depth and lighting to the kitchen.

 27. Get Rid of the Cabinet Doors

-If you are remodeling your kitchen to a French country European design, stripping everything off, and putting them back together might not be necessary.
+If you are remodeling your kitchen to a French-country European design, stripping everything off and putting it back together might not be necessary.
 Just getting rid of the cabinet doors might be all you need.

 If you are not a fan of completely open cabinets, you can alternatively opt for glass doors.
-As long as the china can be seen, the French Country authenticity of the design would be well represented.
+As long as China can be seen, the French Country's authenticity in the design will be well represented.

 Can you start afresh completely?
 Yes.
-The third option is to completely get rid of your old cabinets and have floating wood shelves installed instead.
-These shelves add a rustic element to the design, which makes it even the more French country authentic, compared to simply ripping the cabinet doors off the hinges.
+The third option is to remove your old cabinets completely and install floating wood shelves instead.
+These shelves add a rustic element to the design, making it even more French country authentic than simply ripping the cabinet doors off the hinges.

 28. Go with Eclectic Seating

-In design, chaos at times births masterpieces.
-And as far as this French country European kitchen design is concerned, a mix and match of seats is the x-factor.
+In design, chaos sometimes births masterpieces.
+And as far as this French country's European kitchen design is concerned, a mix-and-match of seats is the x-factor.

 The seats themselves can have different colors.
 However, instead of a chaotic spatter of colors, you can have one row of seats in dark wood, which you’ll use in the antique tableware and cabinetry.
-For the bench, you can use a subtle lime green, which you would use in the cabinet doors, for instance.
+For the bench, you can use a subtle lime green, which you would use in the cabinet doors.

 Okay, the colors are getting quite dull.
-Well, if you love a bright kitchen, white subway tiles for the backsplash will never let you down.
+If you love a bright kitchen, white subway tiles for the backsplash will never disappoint you.

 29. Use Appliances Inspired by French Retro

-Shifting from a completely modern kitchen to a French country kitchen might be an arduous task, especially if you have a strong affinity towards the modern flair.
+Shifting from a completely modern kitchen to a French country kitchen might be arduous, especially if you are strongly inclined towards modern flair.

 So, how do you balance the two?
 By going for French retro-inspired appliances.
-You can use a trendy but timeless color predominantly in the kitchen (sky blue for instance).
-This can be combined with light touches of a more retro color, like the dark wood, which will be splashed more predominantly on your kitchen appliances, like the stove.
+You can predominantly use a trendy but timeless color in the kitchen (sky blue, for instance).
+This can be combined with light touches of a more retro color, like dark wood, splashed more predominantly on your kitchen appliances, like the stove.

-This provides a great way of balancing the modern with the retro, while still maintaining that French-countryside feeling.
+This provides a great way of balancing the modern with the retro while maintaining that French countryside feeling.

 30. Go all White

-If the last French-retro and modern mashup didn’t sound good to you, then this might be the easiest way to get your modern kitchen looking all French country, without losing much of its modern flair.
+If the last French-retro and modern mashup didn’t sound good to you, then this might be the easiest way to make your modern kitchen look all French country without losing much of its modern flair.

 A little bit of refurbishing might be needed before the kitchen cabinets are painted white.
 Plus, you can leave a bit of unfinished darker wood accents around and on the kitchen island.
 This will provide a modern French country rustic feeling to the entire design, ensuring you’re still as authentic as possible.